 To have major second-hand clothing stores in Europe or America will really alternate their market.
 The same reason why the supermarkets will gladly throw out old food in the bin rather than give it free to the poor, even if it is edible.

-The demand for second hand clothing is not a desperation of Africans any more that it is around the world.
+The demand for second-hand clothing is not the desperation of Africans anymore that it is around the world.
 Judging by weather conditions, it most likely is less of a demand in Africa.
-For countries to avoid a mass culture of 2nd hand clothing retail trade to their fashion industries, whilst making millions shipping masses of second hand clothing to Africa, is simply like a doctor giving you medicine he will never take, whilst ensuring it is only good enough for you return the next day.
+For countries to avoid a mass culture of 2nd hand clothing retail trade to their fashion industries, whilst making millions of shipping masses of second-hand clothing to Africa, is simply like a doctor giving you medicine he will never take, whilst ensuring it is only good enough for your return the next day.

 According to the US International Trade Commission (ITC), about 1,589 tons of used clothing worth $1.3 million was shipped from the US to Uganda between January and October 2012.

-It is hard to see it from this perspective when you urgently need to get clothes, such thoughts are very irrelevant from the individuals perspective and seems as a thought that won’t make any difference.
+It is hard to see it from this perspective when you urgently need to get clothes, such thoughts are very irrelevant from the individual’s perspective and seem like a thought that won’t make any difference.
 Therefore many look to the government to play a role in such situations.
 There is always a market for those who want more expensive or quality stuff, they haven’t fully yet grasped onto locally produced clothes, rather the designer brands which are also from foreign continents.